lukepuplett/notes/gcp/bigquery.md

 - BigQuery ML.
 - Jobs let you run actions to load, export, query or copy data.

+## Pricing

+- First 1TB/month is free!
+Then it's $5/TB/month.

+- Errors are free and so are cached responses.

+- Charges are rounded up to the nearest MB, with a minimum 10 MB data processed per table referenced by the query, and with a minimum 10 MB data processed per query.

+- Partitioning and clustering can help reduce cost, pruning and reducing scanning.

+- Querying external data is charged by bytes read, plus any costs for the host service.

 ##### More information

 [The Definitive Guide](https://www.google.com/books/edition/Google_BigQuery_The_Definitive_Guide/-Jq4DwAAQBAJ)